tf4ong/yolov3-tf2-sort/README.md

 - RFID detection at entry area will be verify the specific mouse that entered or existed
 ### Preliminary results of Yolov3-SORT (Work in Progress)
 - Currently >70% of the Yolov3 detections are matched with RFID readings
+- Accuaray of the RFID tags to detection matched is >80%
-- Accuaray in a 5 minute video is approximately 87%
+- Results based on a 5 minute video

 ![](Sample_RFID.gif)